JerryGreenough/Delaunay-Meshing-Videos/README.md

 would be required, wherein additional nodes are inserted into the interior of the boundary in order to improve mesh quality.
 </p>
 <p>
 The following images illustrates a simple Delaunay triangulation (right hand image) constructed from a boundary loop (left hand image).
-The nodes are represented by red circles and the element sides are represented by blak lines save for the edges that form the boundary loop which are yellow.
+The nodes that define the boundary are represented by red circles.
+The edges that form the boundary loop are blue, with the remaining interior edges being colored black.
 </p>
 <p float="left">
   <img src="https://raw.githubusercontent.com/JerryGreenough/Delaunay-Meshing-Videos/master/images/boundary_nodes.png" width="400" height="400"/>